npchat/npchat-web/readme.md

 `sigPubJwk` and `encPubJwk` are optional.
 If `sigPubJwk` is omitted, a message signature cannot be verified If `encPubJwk` is omitted, a shared secret cannot be derived, and so a message cannot be encrypted without another key echange mechanism.

+## Next in pipeline
+### Webclient
+- LocalStorage data import & export (messages, contacts, preferences, keys)
+- PWA push notification using service worker & a new Cloudflare worker
+- end-to-end encrypted messages using ECDH & AES-GCM 256
+- end-to-end encrypted voice & video calls using WebRTC, ECDH & AES-GCM 256

+### Protocol
+- WebSocket connection between client & a contact's Channel

+### Not sure
+Not sure whether to do this in protocol or client only...
+#### send images & videos
+There are two options:
+- Client uploads to a serverless media-store (KV), and sends a link.
+		This approach allows the protocol to remain as simple as possible, without adding complexity to the client either
+- Implement this in the protocol

+## Underlying goal
+Maintain proper separation of concerns & absolute minimalism.
+Add value, not features.